 Say: "In democracy today, a petition is still the mechanism that voters can use to force an issue into Parliament.
 A petition can result in a Citizens Initiated Referendum, where voters can have their say on an issue that affects their community.
 A Citizens Initiated Referendum gives everyone who is enrolled the opportunity to vote on a specific question.
 A referendum is held when at least 10 percent of the people enrolled to vote sign a petition calling for one.
-The results of Citizens Initiated Referendums indicate the views held by voters on specific questions and are not binding on the Government."
+The results of Citizen Initiated Referenda indicate the views held by voters on specific questions and are not binding on the Government."

-Have students use Factsheet B and online sites to investigate the referendums process and recent New Zealand Citizens Initiated Referendums and Government Initiated Referendums.
+Have students use the factsheet and online sites to investigate the referenda process and recent New Zealand Citizens Initiated Referenda and Government Initiated Referenda.
 Have students record their findings as a flow chart.